Skip to main content

 Why it matters

-This coalition letter, including the CNS, signals a critical push to prevent Medicare payment cuts that directly impact neurosurgery reimbursement.
-Neurosurgeons should monitor this as it could affect practice viability and patient access to surgical care.
+This coalition letter, including the CNS, signals a unified front to prevent Medicare payment cuts that directly impact neurosurgery reimbursement and patient access.
+The budget reconciliation process is a critical legislative vehicle where physician payment policies may be decided.

 More context